Beets (approximately 4 cups eventually cut into bite sized pieces)

 Clean and peel, then cut up the beets into chunks and, in a shallow baking dish with a bit of water, bake them at

 You can treat the beets like potatoes and roast them at 425 for 45 minutes, but I am very much into the Low Temp cooking fad; I don’t like to hurt my food.
 Temps over 350 degrees can damage the food and deplete some of the nutrition.
+The exception is air frying because the beets spend less time at the higher heat.

 Now, you’ve got your beets in chunks, let them cool and chop them up into bite sized pieces.
 (Although you could have done that before baking, but then you’d bake them for shorter times.)